The Story of Art: Reception

-First published by Phaidon Press in 1950 and in its 16th edition as of 2022, The Story of Art has been a global bestseller with more than 8 million copies sold and translated into more than 30 languages.
-It is included in Time magazine’s list of 100 best nonfiction books of all time.
-The first two sentences of the book have become famous: ″There really is no such thing as Art.
-There are only artists.″ Gombrich later elaborated on this statement by saying that he defines "art" based on its Latin root, meaning "skill," and that there is "no disembodied skill."
+First published by Phaidon Press in 1950 and in its 16th edition as of 2022, The Story of Art has been a global bestseller with more than 8 million copies sold; it has been translated into more than 30 languages.
+It is included in Time magazine's list of 100 best nonfiction books of all time.
+The first two sentences of the book have become famous: "There really is no such thing as Art.
+There are only artists".
+Gombrich later elaborated on this statement by saying that he defines "art" based on its Latin root, meaning "skill", and that there is "no disembodied skill".

-Upon its release, The Story of Art was noted for its pedagogical potential despite Gombrich’s intentions of producing a pleasure read for teenagers.
-Artist and art history professor H. W. Janson, reviewing the book for College Art Journal, remarked it was “undoubtedly destined for a most successful career in the classroom.”
+Upon its release, The Story of Art was noted for its pedagogical potential despite Gombrich's intentions of producing a pleasure read for teenagers.
+The artist and art history professor H. W. Janson, reviewing the book for College Art Journal, remarked that it was "undoubtedly destined for a most successful career in the classroom".
 He praised the book for its accessible language and selections free from Gombrich's own preferences, measuring the book against scholarly standards.
-In his discussion of the book in The Burlington Magazine, artist and writer Wilfrid Blunt noted that The Story of Art reads like a lecture.
-Though he believed the lecture-like tone would lead masters to prefer the book rather than students, he declared that The Story of Art “fully deserve[s] a place in any educational library."
+In his discussion of the book in The Burlington Magazine, the artist and writer Wilfrid Blunt noted that The Story of Art reads like a lecture.
+Though he believed the lecture-like tone would lead masters to prefer the book rather than students, he declared that The Story of Art "fully deserve[s] a place in any educational library".

-Criticism has also emerged since the book’s release.
-One stream of criticism addresses Gombrich’s treatment of contemporary art.
-In a 1989 review for Art Journal of the book’s 14th edition, art history professor Bradford R. Collins criticized the work for its lack of depth in its discussion of contemporary art.
-Collins indicated that Gombrich’s commentary on 20th century art was brief and often dismissive.
-Elly Miller, daughter of Béla Horovitz, revealed in an interview that Gombrich had not originally intended to include an additional chapter on contemporary art and that “he really didn’t come to terms with what he called modern art.”
-Art curator Karen Wilkin made similar comments for The Hudson Review, remarking about The Story of Art that “[Gombrich] was never really at ease with anything but illusionistic painting and sculpture."
+Criticism has also emerged since the book's release.
+One stream of criticism addresses Gombrich's treatment of contemporary art.
+In a 1989 review for Art Journal of the book’s 14th edition, the art history professor Bradford R. Collins criticised the work for its lack of depth in its discussion of contemporary art.
+Collins indicated that Gombrich's commentary on 20th-century art was brief and often dismissive.
+Elly Miller, daughter of Béla Horovitz, revealed in an interview that Gombrich had not originally intended to include an additional chapter on contemporary art and that "he really didn't come to terms with what he called modern art".
+The art curator Karen Wilkin made similar comments for The Hudson Review, remarking of The Story of Art that "[Gombrich] was never really at ease with anything but illusionistic painting and sculpture".

-Gombrich’s omission of international and female artists has also raised criticism, with none having been included in the first The Story of Art and just one included in the 16th edition.
-With the intention of offsetting the emphasis on white, male, and Western works in the globally influential book, curator and art historian Katy Hessel responded to the lack of diverse representation by creating a book of works by a range of international female artists titled The Story of Art Without Men, to be published in 2023.
+Gombrich's omission of non-Western and female artists has also been the subject of criticism, with no women having been included in the first The Story of Art and just one included in the 16th edition.
+With the intention of offsetting the emphasis on white, male, and Western works in Gombrich's globally influential book, the curator and art historian Katy Hessel responded to the lack of diverse representation by creating a book of works by a range of international female artists titled The Story of Art Without Men, published in 2022.